popovdmitriiy/popovdmitriiy/README.md

 - 📫 How to reach out to me **popov.dmitriiy@gmail.com**

-- 📄 Learn about my experience on [LinkedIn](https://www.linkedin.com/in/dmitriy-popov-289253201/)
+- 📄 Learn more about my experience on [LinkedIn](https://www.linkedin.com/in/dmitriy-popov-289253201/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">